 The engine is equipped with a closed crankcase system to prevent discharging crankcase emissions into the atmosphere.
-Blow-by gas is returned to the combustion chamber through the air cleaner.
+Blow-by gas is returned to the combustion chamber through the air cleaner and throttle body.

 Problems That May Affect ATV Exhaust Emissions